cgottshalkjr/LIRI-GAME/README.md

 ---
 >Created by **Christopher Gottshalk**
 ---
 **LIRI-GAME**  is a node based app where everything happens on the command line in terminal.
 There are multiples node packages being installed in this app.
 AXIOS, SPOTIFY, MOMENT.
  LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

  ---

  ### INSTALL
  ```
+ Clone the repo
+ You will git clone in your terminal
+ (You will need to sign up to spotfiy's API or if you already have a log in that is fine)
+ And make sure to navigate to .env file and enter your own keys in there
  There are already packages in the dependencies of package.json
  so you will need too only **npm install** before you begin in the cloned folder
  ```